Lu Milk Chocolate Biscuit Cookies

 Calories

-The summary above of calories by macronutrient is a rounded estimate based on the nutrition facts printed on the box of Lu cookies purchased by Nutrition & Ingredients.
+Calories by nutrient are rounded estimates based on the nutrition facts information printed on the box of Lu cookies purchased by Nutrition & Ingredients staff.

 FITNESS TIME TO BURN 120 CALORIES